-But Finance Minister Michael Noonan said no decision had been taken as to whether Ireland would require a precautionary credit line or financial backstop after it exits the bailout on December 15.
+But Finance Minister Michael Noonan said no decision had been taken as to whether a precautionary credit line or financial backstop would be required after it exits the bailout on December 15.

 He said a decision would be reached on the so-called overdraft by that date.

 “It’s still an open question,” Mr Noonan said.